Rafapeerez/Microsoft-Build-.NET/README.md

 To access and try the CRUD operations created, you must do a "dotnet run" adn go to http://localhost:{PORT}/swagger.

-- MODULE24: Create a full stack application by using React and minimal API for ASP.NET Core
+- MODULE24: Create a full stack application by using React and minimal API for ASP.NET Core There is an error like this "npm ERR!
+Cannot read properties of null (reading 'edgesOut')" installing styled-components.
+I have used npm instead of yarn and what you hav to do to avoid having the error is install an specific version doing "npm install styled-components@5.3.10".
+There is a second bug that is from the repository that the course makes you clone (https://github.com/MicrosoftDocs/minimal-api-work-with-databases).
+If you do what the module said, you will see an error saying that "JSON.parse: unexpected character at line 1 column 1 of the JSON data".
+That's because on line 38 of Program.cs it is doing the Get to /pizza while on frontend it is doing to /pizzas.
+If you change the line 38 to this "app.MapGet("/pizzas", async(PizzaDb db) => await db.Pizzas.ToListAsync());" it will go well.
+This moodule is about how to connect a frontend app with an API, using CORS and doing by steps.
+Fisrt doing the frontend, second launching a mock API with "npx json-server --watch --port 5000 db.json" and adding to the package.json the property proxy, in this case port 5000.
+And fiinally with an API created using .NET, doing first of all the "dotnet ef database update" then "dotnet run" and changing poxy to port indicate, in this case :5059.

 - MODULE25: Build your first microservice with .NET
+I did not like this module, at a theoretical level about what a microservice is it is quite complete, but I did not like the practical exercise nor does it clarify anything, you only use Docker and Docker Compose and it is not very well explained.

 - MODULE26: Deploy a .NET microservice to Kubernetes